Tribus Movitas - Digital instrument cluster

 In a short time period we managed to deliver a demo interface which was presented to the world at Busworld2019 in Brussels.
 The crowd reacted positive to the display.
 The thoughtful design stood out among the competition and generated a lot of compliments.
 After Busworld we worked hard on finalising the display by tweaking and testing the current design.

-A few of the final screens can be seen below:
+A few of the final screens can be seen to the right

 Client: Tribus b.v.